fdg-rp/web-landing/content/0.server-docs/4.administrative/donations-and-subscriptions.md

 ## How to Donate or Subscribe

 ::alert{type="warning"}
-Be sure to check out the [Tebex terms and conditions](https://donate.fatduckgaming.com/terms/checkout).
+Be sure to check out the [Tebex terms and conditions](https://donate.fatduckgaming.com/terms/checkout) and the [FDG Donations & Tebex Guidelines](/server-docs/rules/service-guidelines).
 ::

 Visit our dedicated donations site, https://donate.fatduckgaming.com.
 Note, you'll need to log in with your [Cfx.re account](https://forum.cfx.re/categories).
 Need one?
 Head to the [Cfx.re forums](https://forum.cfx.re/categories) and create an account.